zarr-developers/governance/CORE_DEV_GUIDE.md

 yourself of how it felt when your own work was being evaluated as a novice.

-`zarr` strongly values mentorship in code review.
+`Zarr` strongly values mentorship in code review.
 New users often need more handholding, having little to no git experience.
 Repeat yourself liberally, and, if you don’t recognize a contributor, point them to our development guide, or other GitHub